Erika Boeckeler

 Associate Professor of English

-Erika Boeckeler’s work spans multiple genres and disciplines: Shakespeare, early modern poetry, History of the Book, sixteenth century German art history, early Slavic print culture.
+Erika Boeckeler’s work spans multiple genres and disciplines: Shakespeare, early modern poetry, History of the Book, early modern art history, early Slavic print culture.
 Her book, Playful Letters: A Study in Early Modern Alphabetics (University of Iowa Press, 2017), argues that artistic experimentation with the alphabet had a sweeping impact on the intellectual and social history of the early modern period.
 The linking of letters and typography with bodies produced a new kind of literacy in audiences, which in turn expanded narrative possibilities.

 Digital Projects: